 - Don’t ever buy a puppy because you feel like you’re rescuing it.
 You’ll only be making space available for another poorly pup to fill and condemning further puppies to a miserable life

-Local councils, animal health officers and the police have the power to enforce the law.
-If you suspect somebody is a puppy farmer report them to the RSPCA, the police, or your Local Authority.
-You can find your local authority contact here.
+Local councils and animal health officers have the power to enforce the law.
+If you suspect somebody is a puppy farmer report them to their local authority.
+You can find the details here.
+If there is a serious animal welfare concern, you can report this to the RSPCA or SSPCA.

 If somebody who you also suspect of being a puppy farmer, is registering their dogs with the Kennel Club, then ensure that you tell the Kennel Club (on 0844 463 3980) about your suspicions.
 The Kennel Club would never knowingly register puppies from a puppy farmer and will tell the relevant authorities to try and ensure that the person is brought to book.